CMSgov/bcda-static-site/_announcements/post-connectathon-theres-still-time-to-test-v3.html.md

 custom_excerpt: "In June 2025, CMS HL7 FHIR Connectathon participants gave feedback on Version 3 in the BCDA sandbox.
 The demo endpoints are still open for testing."
 ---

-On June 16, the BCDA team shared a preview of BCDA Version 3 with Connectathon participants.
+On July 16, the BCDA team shared a preview of BCDA Version 3 with Connectathon participants.
 Using the demonstration sandbox environment, testers gave feedback on:

 - BCDA’s alignment with selected implementation guides
 - V3’s more conformant approach to publishing CMS-specific terminology